Viewing and interpreting reports

 If two students get the same number of questions correct, why are the scores different?

-It is possible to get different scores.
 While getting the same number of questions right gives the same total raw score, a student's asTTle score is determined by the relative difficulty of the questions they get correct.
-So, a student who does poorly on a hard question may get a higher asTTle score than one who does well on an easy question.
-A student who gets the harder questions right on the same test as another student will get a different overall score: in this way, different scores will be generated for each student.
+A student who does poorly on a hard question may get a higher asTTle score than one who does well on an easy question.
+A student who gets the harder questions right on the same test will get a different overall score.

 The position of objectives into the four quadrants is based on the relative position of the item's difficulty to the student's individual overall ability and whether they were answered correctly or not.
-Thus, it is not possible to have strengths if all the items answered correctly were easier than one's overall ability.
+It is not possible to have strengths if all the items answered correctly were easier than the student's overall ability.

 To find a student's strengths the test must have items in it harder than the student's overall ability – you should give such a student a harder test next time.

 On the other hand, a weak student who gets some hard items correct will have strengths.
-Remember, the ILP report is a diagnostic analysis of an individual – it is not intended for comparisons between pupils.
-You should use the Console Report for that purpose.
+The ILP report is a diagnostic analysis of an individual and it is not intended for comparisons between pupils.
+The Console Report compares your students to others of the same year level.

 Are the data in the Tabular Report sortable?

 Yes.
-The Tabular Report is now created as a .CSV file, which can be opened with a spreadsheet application, such as MS Excel, and the spreadsheet application's standard sorting capability can be used.
+The Tabular Report is created as a .CSV file, which you can be open with a spreadsheet application, such as MS Excel.
+You can then use the application's sort and filter functions.

 What do the labels aMs, aRs, aWs on reports mean?